 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-In Louisiana, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 9.1 percent of all entrepreneurs in the state, despite accounting for 4.0 percent of Louisiana’s population.
+In Louisiana, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 17,500 immigrants owning their own business.

 |People employed by immigrant-owned firms||39,052|

 |Fortune 500 companies in Louisiana founded by immigrants or their children||50.0%|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Louisiana play an important role contributing to the state’s economy both as consumers and taxpayers.